 Is transportation running?

-PATCO trains are running on reduced schedules, with lots of enhanced cleaning promised.
+PATCO trains are running on reduced schedules, with several Center City stations closed, and lots of enhanced cleaning promised.

-More than 1,000 contracted workers at PHL have been laid off so far as the airline industry faces huge revenue drops and seeks a federal bailout.
-On Saturday the FAA briefly suspended all flights in the region for lack of air control staff.
+More than 600 contracted workers at PHL have been laid off so far as the airline industry faces huge revenue drops.

 Back to top ⤴️